MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part2-content-scripts.md

 *   The first dynamically inserts into the DOM header a **\<style\>** section that you must assign as a class `slide-image` to our `img` element.

-*   The second, appends an `img` element right below the `body` of our browser tab that has the class `slide-image` assigned as well as the `imageDivId` as the id of that image element.
+*   The second, appends an `img` element right below the `body` of our browser tab that has the class `slide-image` assigned as well as the `imageDivId` as the ID of that image element.

 *   The third adds a click event that covers the entire image allowing the user to click any place on the image and that image is be removed from the page \(along with it is event listener\).